LucasDelfino92/morrowindsharp/mwtools.md

 - Right click on any plugin, and click **Select all**.
 Click **OK**.
 - Once TES3View has finished loading all your plugins, you can expand them and their individual records to see what a mod changes compared to the master files (Morrowind.esm, Tribunal.esm, Bloodmoon.esm) and other loaded plugins.
 - When right clicking on the large window to the right, you can choose **Hide no conflicts and empty rows**.
 It's very useful when you want to see only the conflicting changes between mods.
 - Right clicking on the plugins themselves lets you **Apply Filter to show Conflicts**.
-This will only show the conflicting plugins in your load order (assumed you loaded all of them when lauching TES3View), and only the conflicting records at that.
+This will only show the conflicting plugins in your load order (assumed you loaded all of them when launching TES3View), and only the conflicting records at that.
 It's a vital feature when it comes to knowing how compatible your mod setup is, and whether the conflicts are major or can be easily ignored.

 While you will never be asked to use this tool when following **Morrowind++**, it pays to get used to it when installing mods on your own.